-Handbid allows you to collect custom data from your registrants by attaching a "Form" to their registration, allowing you to collect customized data (i.e. meal choices, food allergy, shirt size, etc.).
+Handbid allows you to collect custom data from your ticket purchasers by attaching a "Form" to their registration, allowing you to collect customized data (i.e. meal choices, food allergy, shirt size, etc.).
 This article will provide a step by step guide on how to do that.

 Custom Forms Overview

 If you are more of the visual learner and would rather just watch a video that explains it, you can do that below.
 Otherwise, jump down the page to our step by step guide.

 The first step is to build a custom form that you can use for ticket purchases.
 To do this, you will want to click on the "Forms" menu on your main dashboard in the auction manager.

 Under this menu you'll click "Create Form" and give it a Name.
 We recommend making this generic.
 In other words, don't call it "2019 Gala Form" as you may want to use this form for multiple events.
 Instead, if you are collecting table guest info (meal choice, seating preferences), then call it something like "Table Preference Data".
 For a golf event, you could create one called "Golfer Preferences", etc.

 If this naming suggestion does not make sense now, it may make sense later when you see how you can use and re-use these forms to collect data at future events.